arielgee/Sage-Like/.misc/tasks.md

 * extension.getURL() is deprecated.
 Use runtime.getURL().
 * test XML handling (contect._collectPageFeeds, background.onWebRequestHeadersReceived) on all rss file types
 * use INJECTABLE[] in background.injectContentScripts()
-* the '&_SLWxoPenuRl=nOtinFEeDPREVIew'. replace with what i did in lizard for 'reload w/o alterations' => ne need
+* the '&_SLWxoPenuRl=nOtinFEeDPREVIew'. replace with what i did in lizard for 'reload w/o alterations' => no need
 * htmlEntityToLiteral.entities: '&#8211;' long dash.
 There mast be a better solution then stating all characters; (http://hnapp.com/rss?q=score%3E100) => using String.fromCharCode()
 * search for '(reject|resolve).*\n\s*return' with '.*' and fix then
 * QA Test all test feeds in import in v59 and latest